51Degrees/Device-Detection/README.md

 Trie: A large binary Trie (pronounced Try) populated with device Patterns.
 Uses a separate data file.
 Very fast.

+PHP, Python, Perl and C# APIs are built using SWIG, so all use the same C++ Provider and Match classes.
+This keeps all the APIs consistent and introduces any new features across all APIs simultaneously.

 This package includes the following examples:

 1. Command line process which takes a user agent via stdin and return a device